 They will additionally assess if a structural engineer is needed to ensure any flex strength, load requirements and point loadings are satisfied in accordance with construction and building regulations.

-Qualified and skilled tradesmen are imperative for a successful result and will extend the life of your floor by making use of the right sort of screed for your room's anticipated purpose.
-A correct blend of screed and the way it is laid is also important to ensure the final intergrity of your floor.
+The training and skills that a qualified screeding specialist brings to your project will guarantee a high quality end result and help to extend the life of your floors.
+A correct blend of screed and the way it is laid is also critical to guarantee the ultimate intergrity of your floor.

 There are many screeding specialists in the Earby area so try to get multiple quotes for your screeding project before selecting a contractor and know to what standard of finish it's for.
 For domestic homes an estimate will generally be provided for an SR (Surface Regularity) calculation of SR1 or SR2.
 SR1 is the best level, and whilst SR2 and SR3 may seem less costly initially, they don't guarantee a totally flat or even floor surface.
 An SR2 or SR3 standard could mean there will be ridges or flat spots that may cause problems when installing your final floor surface.